R179 (New York City Subway car)

 The R179 is a class of 318 New Technology Train subway cars built by Bombardier Transportation for the New York City Subway's B Division.
 Entering service between 2017 and 2020, the cars replaced all remaining R32s and R42s.

 The R179 order originally contained 208 cars that were each 75 ft long.
 In the 2010–2014 Capital Program, the order was changed to 290 cars that were 60 ft long – similar to the car lengths of the R143 and R160 cars – with options for up to 130 more cars.
 The majority of the R179s were supposed to be in 300 ft five-car sets because the R179s would be replacing the 75-foot-long R44s, which were arranged in 300-foot-long four-car sets.
 A minority of the R179s were to be arranged in 240 ft four-car sets.
 In 2011, the order was reduced to 300 60-foot-long cars with no additional option orders.
-Because of the R44s' earlier than planned retirement and the R32s and R42s assigned to services utilizing eight-car trains at the time, the setup was reversed, with the majority of the R179s being arranged in four-car sets.
+Because of the R44s' earlier than planned retirement (except the Staten Island Railway cars) and the R32s and R42s assigned to services utilizing eight-car trains at the time, the setup was reversed, with the majority of the R179s being arranged in four-car sets.

 The $599 million contract for the R179s' construction was awarded to Bombardier in 2012.
 At the time, the first R179 train was set to be delivered in December 2014 and the last train would be delivered in July 2017.
 Because of manufacturing defects during the construction process, the timeline for delivery was pushed back two years, and the cost of the contract rose to $735 million.
 The first R179 cars were delivered in September 2016, and the first test train of eight cars was placed in service in November 2017.
 The test train passed its 30-day in-service test in December 2017, which allowed the remaining R179s to be gradually placed in service.
 All cars were expected to be delivered by early 2019.
 However, starting in December 2018, several cars had to be withdrawn from service due to defects, and in January 2019, deliveries were temporarily halted while these defects were being fixed.
 The fleet was temporarily removed from service in January and June 2020 following separate incidents during these months.

 In January 2018, sixteen more cars were added to the order as part of a settlement so that there would be 24 five-car sets instead of the 8 originally projected and 49 four-car sets instead of the original 65.
 In January 2019, two more cars were added to the order as a part of a settlement for further damages.
 All cars were delivered by December 2019, and had entered service by March 2020.